tonton-golio/inertial_navigation_transformer/README.md

 **Open tasks on acc2pos**
 - [] implement simple integration of acceleration to position, and insert result here
 - [] implement neural network which takes `synced/acce` and `synced/magnet` and true orientation and predicts the position.
+- [] implement lstm, gru or transformer to predict positions.
+You can modify pred_ori_lstm to output predictions as a first attempt

 ## Data
 The data is obtained from ...
 Below is a table of the data contents.